Pivot Switchblade Aluminum Race XT Review

 Should I Buy This Bike?

 The Santa Cruz Hightower is another intriguing choice.
-Just like the Switchblade, the Hightower has 135mm of rear wheel travel but feels slightly more capable on bigger terrain.
+The Hightower has 140mm of rear-wheel travel but feels slightly more capable on bigger terrain.
 The Santa Cruz is longer and slacker which lends itself to better high-speed stability.
 The Hightower can't match the quick and nimble feel of the Switchblade, but it feels more comfortable on rowdy terrain.
 Climbing abilities are comparable.
 It should be noted that the Santa Cruz offers a much more airy and spacious cockpit.
-The entry-level Hightower model is the Carbon R build which sells for $3999 but has inferior components compared to the Switchblade Aluminum XT.
+Complete builds range in price from $2,899 up to $10,499.

-If all of this still seems a little too expensive, the Canyon Spectral offers an unrivaled value at $2399.
-This 140mm shredder rolls on 27.5-inch wheels and has high-end components such as a Rock Shox Pike and a GX Eagle drivetrain.
+If all of this still seems a little too expensive, the YT Jeffsy Base 29 offers an unrivaled value at $2299.
+This 150mm shredder rolls on 29-inch wheels and has a very nice component specification for the price.
 On-trail performance is almost as impressive as the price tag.
-The Spectral is a well-rounded bike that boasts reliable climbing and aggressive descending skills.
-Handling is sharp thanks in part to the wonderful specification of a 2.6-inch Maxxis Minion DHF front tire.
+The Jeffsy is a well-rounded bike that boasts reliable climbing and aggressive descending skills.

 The Switchblade has 135mm of DW-Link travel.
 This dual-link system features one link slightly above the bottom bracket and another approximately halfway up the seat tube.
 As the bike moves into its travel, both links rotate in the same direction.
 This system offers excellent climbing efficiency and isn't heavily affected by braking forces.
 One of the drawbacks is mediocre small bump compliance.
 This frame uses Super Boost rear spacing.
 Super Boost uses a 157mm rear spacing compared to 148mm with normal Boost.
 This causes problems for interested buyers who want to slap their trusty wheels onto this bike, they won't fit.